More pages in this section

 Treatment depends on the individual and what stage of shin pain you may have, but may involve the following:

 - Calf and shin stretches, trigger-point rolling and strengthening exercises

-- Massage, Western medical acupuncture and heat rubs
+- Massage, Western medical acupuncture

 - Improve footwear (correct support and midsole cushioning)